kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 * Network Scanning
 * intro to routing protocols attacks
 * BGP intro and hijacking
+* DDoS and flooding

-Exercise ARP spoofing and ettercap
+Exercise ARP spoofing and ettercap, EtherApe

 **Traffic inspection and firewalls**